BishopBatman/churchwars/README.md

 Once you're done, you can safely delete the RPM, tarball and churchwars directory.
 The churchwars binary is all you need!

-Church Wars stores its high score files by default in `/usr/share/churchwars.sco` This will be created by make install or by RPM installation.
-A different high score file can be selected with the `-f` switch.
+Church Wars stores its high score files by default in `/usr/local/var/churchwars.sco`.
+This will be created by `make install` or by RPM installation.
+Use the `-f` command-line option to specify an alternative score file.

 ## Windows installation